block-xaero/.github/profile/README.md

 - **AI models:** PyTorch and Candle-rs - quantized and local, we use MIT or Apache licensed models.

 ## Xaeroflux
-Event store that synchronizes with peers via QUIC built on Rust and Iroh.
+Event store that synchronizes with peers via QUIC built on Rust, tokio and Iroh.

 ## XaeroID
 did:peer SSI identity combined with ZK Proofs